Anders Lönnermark, Chair, RISE Research Institutes of Sweden

 Ying Zhen Li, RISE Research Institutes of Sweden

-Are Wendelborg Brandt, SP Fire Research AS, Norway
+Are Wendelborg Brandt, RISE Fire Research AS, Norway

-Are Wendelborg Brandt, has been working at SINTEF NBL since 1997, where he has undertaken projects on Water Mist testing, both development tests for manufacturers (Tunnels, aircraft hangars) and the IMO tests.
+Are Wendelborg Brandt, has been working at RISE Fire Research (SINTEF NBL) since 1997, where he has undertaken projects on Water Mist testing, both development tests for manufacturers (Tunnels, aircraft hangars) and the IMO tests.
 He was responsible for carrying out the medium-scale tests of Water Mist systems for tunnel protection in the UPTUN project (Upgrading European Tunnels) and he has carried out several full-scale fire tests in the Runehamar Test tunnel, Åndalsnes, Norway.
-Some of these projects were testing the feasibility of Water Mist systems.
-The amount of projects and the variety of system tests at large scale makes Are W. Brandt one of the most experienced researchers into Water Mist testing in Europe.
-At present, he is acting CEO at SINTEF NBL but has for the last three years had the position as the department manager for the department of Fire Development and Extinguishing at SINTEF NBL.
+Some of these projects were testing the feasibility of active fire protection systems.
+The number of projects and the variety of system tests at large scale makes Are W. Brandt one of the most experienced researchers into tunnel fire testing in Europe.
+At present, he is working as a research scientist and discipline manager for tunnel but has previously held positions as acting CEO at SINTEF NBL, vice president for RISE Fire Research and department manager for the department of Fire Development and Extinguishing at RISE Fire Research.

 Ricky Carvel, University of Edinburgh, UK